Chili Pie Pepper

 Edible Qualities

-Chili Pie Pepper is an annual vegetable plant that is typically grown for its edible qualities.
+Chili Pie Pepper is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces small red peppers (which are technically 'berries') with red flesh which are typically harvested when mature.
 The peppers have a hot taste.

 The peppers are most often used in the following ways: